windalin/ZisusCLI/README.md

 appsettings contain only schema, appsettings.local contains actual values and is gitignored

-each top level key in appsettings correspond to a command only when it needs config
+each top level key in appsettings corresponds to a command only when it needs config

 fully vibe coded